 Where the Bids Come From in Baldwin County

-Buyer demand on a Baldwin County tract is shaped by the Mobile-area industrial complex, Pensacola-shed and Florida buyers across the line, plus deepwater port access.
+Buyer demand on a Baldwin County tract is shaped by the Mobile-area industrial complex, Pensacola-area and Florida buyers across the line, plus deepwater port access.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: the strongest coastal-development pressure in Alabama timberland, which makes the harvest-versus-hold-versus-sell-as-real-estate decision more consequential than the timber check itself.
 A direct, walk-up offer almost never reflects that reality.